Mangerton, New South Wales

 Mangerton is an inner western suburb of the coastal city of Wollongong, New South Wales, Australia.

 Description

 The suburb is mostly residential with the exception of a convenience store in its southwestern area, Apart from this is a small area of bushland atop the hill.
 The suburb has many two-storey homes.
 Elizabeth Street has been voted the "Best Street" in the past.
-Residents of Elizabeth Street often remind Wollongong locals of this fact.
-But Norman Street, up the road from Elizabeth Street, Is by far the best because its so cool and swaggy.
 Mangerton is reached via sideroads from the Princes Highway and The Avenue.

 Geography

 Mount Mangerton is the name of the hill on which Mangerton resides mostly.
 The hill is part of the Mangerton hill mass which also incorporates Mount Saint Thomas, a lower peak, south of Mangerton, see Coniston.
 The hill has good views of Wollongong and is directly south of Wollongong Hospital on the northern Hospital Hill.
 The hillmass is the reason the railway and highway, on different sides, had to curve rather than go in a direct line to Unanderra.